 If you enjoy working in the food and beverage industry, a career as a wine service professional, or sommelier, may be right for...

-A sommelier training program prepares students for careers in the wine and food industries.
-Students can learn wine-tasting...
+Learn about sommelier training programs, which can help students prepare for careers in the wine and food industries.
+Read...

 - When Is the Best Time to Transfer Schools?